Restaurant style egg rolls you can make at home! These egg rolls are baked so they have a lot less calories.

 - 1/4 tsp. cayenne pepper

-In a large bowl, combine everything but the egg roll wrappers.
-Mix everything well to get it all nice and blended together.
+- In a large bowl, combine everything but egg roll wrappers; mix well.